One-Way Topological Automata and the Tantalizing Effects of Their Topological Features: Compactness, Equicontinuity, and Regularity

-\item There is an automata base $(\VV,\BB,\OO)$ such that every element in $\VV$ is uniformizable, $(\VV,\BB)$ is compact and uniformly topologically equicontinuous, $\OO$ is closed under inverse images of maps in $\BB$, and $L$ is recognized by a certain $(\VV,\BB,\OO)$-1dta. \end{enumerate} \end{theorem}
+\item There is an automata base $(\VV,\BB,\OO)$ such that every element in $\VV$ is uniformizable, $\VV$ is compact, $(\VV,\BB)$ is uniformly topologically equicontinuous, $\OO$ is closed under inverse images of maps with respect to $\BB$, and $L$ is recognized by a certain $(\VV,\BB,\OO)$-1dta. \end{enumerate} \end{ytheorem}

 \begin{proof} (1 $\Rightarrow$ 2) Any 1dfa can be viewed as a $(\VV,\BB,\OO)$-1dta of a particular form described in Section \ref{sec:1dta-characterize}.
 In the description of this 1dta, all elements in $\VV$ are uniformizable and its sub-automata base $(\VV,\BB)$ is compact and uniformly topologically equicontinuous.